Mere House, in the village of Mereworth in Kent, is an imposing Grade II listed Georgian house set within 20 acres of

 The garden is open for charity on various dates throughout the year and for group visits by appointment at any time of the year.
 The sumptuous homemade teas by Tessa Wells are as exceptional as the garden itself!

 Mere House is open by appointment to group visits and for small-scale conferences, and provides the perfect intimate location for business meetings.
 Light refreshments, lunch and dinner can be provided.
-Other events, such as wedding receptions and corporate recreational activities, can be arranged on a larger scale outside, where a marquee is available.
+Other events can be arranged on a larger scale outside, where a marquee is available.